skrunsky/python-project/README.md

 - Gianluca Pecoraro
 - Enrique Fabio Ferrari-Pedruzzi

-As a project for the course Introduction to Programming at [Nova School of Businesss and Economics]("https://novasbe.pt/").
+As a project for the course Introduction to Programming at [Nova School of Business and Economics]("https://novasbe.pt/").

 ## How to run